How to Navigate through TES

 • Evaluation Tracker

-• Allows TES Administrators to set default options for the Evaluation Tracker Workflow.
+• Set default options for the Evaluation Tracker workflow.

 • Public View Management

-• The Public View will publish all of your un-hidden equivalencies, Groups, and Group Reports.
-Any equivalencies or reports displayed in the Public View will automatically update with any changes in the underlying TES database, making it a very flexible and efficient way to publish your equivalencies, Transfer Guides, articulation agreements, etc.
+• Equivalencies and reports displayed within the Public View automatically update with any changes in the underlying TES database.
+This provides institutions with a flexible, efficient way to publish equivalencies, Transfer Guides, and articulation agreements.

 • User Management

-• TES Administrators can extract equivalencies to a .txt or XML file of selected equivalencies using various filter options.
+• Extract selected equivalencies to a .txt or XML file using various filter options.

 • Switch Account